 Geographic isolation, lack of public transportation, and difficulty accessing health care are added challenges for victims of sexual assault in rural communities (Lewis, 2003).
 Underreporting may be higher due to a lack of anonymity and the close connection of law enforcement to the rural social network.
 (Weisheit, Wells & Falcone, 1995).
 A successful relationship with the community of Lake County, CA has been established with the TeleNursing Center.

 Native Americans have experience more sexual assault than other racial ethnic groups and have a history of sexualized violence.
 The relationship of Native American to law enforcement and health care has been fraught with barriers (Robin, 1996; Tjaden, 2000).
-The National TeleNursing Center is proud to be collaborating with, Indian Health Services to provide improved response to sexual assault to the Hopi tribe in Arizona.
+The National TeleNursing Center is proud to be collaborating with Indian Health Services to provide telenursing services to an IHS facility in northern Arizona.